- About Us

 Office and Mailing Address: 1550 Beardshear

 Jonathan Wickert serves as Senior Vice President and Provost at Iowa State University, overseeing the university’s Division of Academic Affairs.
-Major reporting units include the university’s seven academic colleges, the Graduate College, the University Library, the Office of the Vice President for Research, the Office of the Vice President for Extension and Outreach, and the Ames National Laboratory which is managed by Iowa State for the Department of Energy.
+Major reporting units include the university’s seven academic colleges, the Graduate College, the University Library, the Office of the Vice President for Research, the Office of the Vice President for Extension and Outreach, Enrollment Management, and the Ames National Laboratory which is managed by Iowa State for the Department of Energy.